cpaterno/csc-212-s18/lab-12/README.md

 ```C++
 std::cout << "The letter " << let << " appears " << amt << " time(s), which is " percent "% of all the letters." << std::endl;
 ```
+Where `let`, `amt` and `percent` represent the actual letter, the amount of words that start with that letter, and the percent of words that start with that letter respectively.

 You should make your modifications in either of the spell check methods, or in a separate method if you wish.
 Be sure to print each percent as a `double` to ensure more accurate results.

 After successfully implementing the first letter frequency counter, answer the related questions in section 5: